 I'm going to just call it hotness and I'm going to take out this area label, cuz that's not relevant because we're changing this.

-And I'm going to change it to point to this hotness page, which again, was slash hot.
+And I'm going to change it to point to this hotness page, which again, is hashtag hot.

 So what I'm going to do, I'm going to put slash hot in there.

-So I have a list item with the same class as everything else, I'm having anchored an anchor element with the same class as all the rest of them, I have an href, this point the hot with text of hotness, and I'm gonna go ahead and apply this.
+So I have a list item with the same class as everything else, I'm having anchored an anchor element with the same class as all the rest of them, I have an "href", this point the hot with the text of hotness, and I'm gonna go ahead and apply this.

-The the, the online Theme Editor takes frustratingly long to save.
+The online Theme Editor takes a frustratingly long to save.